ecastroth/ultimate-sphinx-tutorial/guide/source/_guide/_tutorial/sphinx-in-your-project.rst

 =======================================
-Adding and using Sphinx in your project
+Adding Sphinx to your project
 =======================================

 This page contains a step-by-step tutorial on how to add Sphinx to your project